IamTheFij/dockron/README.md

         - "dockron.dates.schedule=* * * * *"
         - "dockron.dates.command=date"

-_Note: Exec jobs will not log their output anywhere.
-Not to the host container or to Dockron.
-It's up to you to deal with this for now.
+_Note: Exec jobs will log their output to Dockron.
 There is also currently no way to health check these._

 ### Cron Expression Formatting